 The “Lost Holes”

 In the mid-1990s, the owners of the Ojai Valley Inn, the Crown family of Chicago, started to plan a long-term renovation of the resort.
 The hotel was doing well, and the Crowns wanted to expand it.
-The problem was, the most convenient land to develop was already occupied—by the 5th and 6th holes of the golf course.
+The problem was that the most convenient land to develop was already occupied—by the 5th and 6th holes of the golf course.

-Meanwhile, Mark Greenslit, the Director of Golf at the resort, was keen to restore two original holes that the Bells abandoned in 1947: the par-3 3rd and the par-4 4th.* On a severe but spectacular corner of the property, these holes had been among the finest on the course.
-The original No. 3 played downhill to a green fronted by jagged-edged bunkers and backed by a mountain landscape.
+Meanwhile, Mark Greenslit, the Director of Golf at the resort, was keen to restore two original holes that the Bells abandoned in 1947: the par-3 3rd and the par-4 4th.* On a severe but spectacular corner of the property, these holes had been among the striking on the course.
+No. 3 played downhill to a green fronted by jagged-edged bunkers and backed by a mountain vista.
 The green itself, Thomas wrote, was “of the punch bowl variety.”
 In his 1925 book The Links, Robert Hunter asserted that this hole was “quite as good” as the 3rd at Pine Valley: “The natural site is superb, and while the hazards are shallow, their modeling is notably good.”

 (*The original Nos.
 3 and 4 are now Nos.
 16 and 17.
 For the sake of clarity, I will use the old numbering here.)

 From a tee perched on a cliff, No. 4 played back out of the corner, alongside a large barranca.
 The green sat on a 10 o’clock diagonal, opposing the left-to-right slope of the fairway but opening to approaches from the right side, near the barranca.